quicwg/multipath/draft-lmbdhk-quic-multipath.md

 contrast with the specification in section 9 of [QUIC-TRANSPORT], the server MUST NOT assume that receiving non-probing packets on a new path indicates an attempt to migrate to that path.
-Instead, servers SHOULD consider paths over which non-probing packets have been received as available for transmission.
+Instead, servers SHOULD consider new paths over which non-probing packets have been received as available for transmission.

-## Path State Management

-The current draft defines PATH_ABANDON frame to inform the peer to abandon a path, and release the corresponding resources.
-More complex path management can be made possible with additional extensions (e.g., PATH_STATUS frame in
-{{?I-D.liu-multipath-quic}} ).
-An endpoint uses the sequence number of the CID used by the peer for PATH_ABANDON frames (describing the sender's path identifier).

-PATH_ABANDON frame can be sent on any path, not only the path identified by the Path Identifier field.

 ## Path Close

-At any time in the connection, each endpoint manages a set of paths that are available for transmission.
-At any time, the client can decide to abandon one of these paths, following for example changes in local connectivity or changes in local preferences.
+Each endpoint manages the set of paths that are available for transmission.
+At any time in the connection, each endpoint can decide to abandon one of these paths, following for example changes in local connectivity or changes in local preferences.
 After a client abandons a path, the server will not receive any more non-probing packets on that path.

-An endpoint that wants to close a path SHOULD NOT rely on implicit signals like idle time or packet losses, but instead SHOULD use explicit request to terminate path by sending the PATH_ABANDON frame.
+An endpoint that wants to close a path SHOULD NOT rely on implicit signals like idle time or packet losses, but instead SHOULD use explicit request to terminate path by sending the PATH_ABANDON frame (see {{path-abandon-frame}}).

 ### Use PATH_ABANDON Frame to Close a Path

-Both client and server can close a path, by sending PATH_ABANDON frame which abandons the path with a corresponding Path Identifier.
+Both endpoints, namely the client and the server, can close a path, by sending PATH_ABANDON frame (see {{path-abandon-frame}}) which abandons the path with a corresponding Path Identifier.
 Once a path is marked as "abandoned", it means that the resources related to the path can be released.